brandonchuang/dentOS-linux/Documentation/bpf/bpf_devel_QA.rst

 Q: Got it, so how do I build LLVM manually anyway?
 --------------------------------------------------
-A: We recommend that developers who want the fastest incremental builds use the Ninja build system, you can find it in your system's package manager, usually the package is ninja or ninja-build.

-You need ninja, cmake and gcc-c++ as build requisites for LLVM.
+A: You need cmake and gcc-c++ as build requisites for LLVM.
 Once you have that set up, proceed with building the latest LLVM and clang version from the git repositories::

      $ git clone https://github.com/llvm/llvm-project.git
-     $ mkdir -p llvm-project/llvm/build
+     $ mkdir -p llvm-project/llvm/build/install
      $ cd llvm-project/llvm/build
      $ cmake .. -G "Ninja" -DLLVM_TARGETS_TO_BUILD="BPF;X86" \
                 -DLLVM_ENABLE_PROJECTS="clang"    \
+                -DBUILD_SHARED_LIBS=OFF           \
                 -DCMAKE_BUILD_TYPE=Release        \
                 -DLLVM_BUILD_RUNTIME=OFF
      $ ninja